Pretty Fly for a Rabbi: Music video

-A "music video" for the song was assembled for the singles release in Australia.
+A "music video" for the song was assembled for the single's release in Australia.
 Yankovic stated that his Australian record company decided to release "Pretty Fly for a Rabbi" as a single and they insisted on releasing a video to go along with it.
 He decided against the idea, but told them that they could make one themselves by cutting together bits from "Weird Al" Yankovic Live!, which they did.